apache/zookeeper/zookeeper-docs/src/main/resources/markdown/recipes.md

 processing nodes with the lowest number.
 The client does not need to issue another **getChildren( )** until it exhausts the list obtained from the first **getChildren(
 )** call.
-If there are are no children in the queue node, the reader waits for a watch notification to check the queue again.
+If there are no children in the queue node, the reader waits for a watch notification to check the queue again.

 ###### Note